Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn-and-you-will-too.md

 - the **noisy and sparse characteristics of engineering data**, and
 - the **nosy and critical characteristics of engineering reviewers** 🙂

-### And that is why I love PINNs and you will too.
+### And that is why I love PINNs and you will t2o.